Wadite/GatewaySDK/sdk/README.md

 4.  `GetConfigurationKeyName`

-    Get the key name for a specific configuration parameter.
+    Get the key name (string) for a specific configuration parameter.